semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 4. You are redirected to Semgrep Cloud Platform's **Source Code Managers** page.
 Navigate back to the **Deployment** page.
 Under the **Assistant** section, verify that all of the features are enabled:
    1. **Allow code snippets in AI prompts**: Required for Semgrep to auto-triage findings, provide AI remediation guidance, and tag findings with code context.
    2. **Autofix suggestions for Code**: Enable autofix suggestions in comments from Assistant.
 You can also set the minimum confidence level for Assistant-written fixes if the Semgrep rule doesn't include a human-written autofix.
    3. **Auto-triage for Code**: Enable notifications whenever Assistant suggests that a finding may be safe to ignore.
-You can include notifications in your PR and MR comments or you can receive them through Slack notifications.
+You can include notifications in your PR and MR comments, or you can receive them through Slack notifications.
     ![Screenshot of Semgrep Assistant toggle location](/img/semgrep-assistant-enable.png)

 </TabItem>

 <TabItem value='gitlab'>

-Semgrep Assistant extends normal Semgrep capabilities by providing contextually aware AI-generated suggestions.
+Semgrep Assistant extends normal Semgrep capabilities by providing contextually-aware AI-generated suggestions.
 In order to build that context, it requires GitLab permissions in excess of the
 [<i class="fa-regular fa-file-lines"></i> standard permissions required for Semgrep](/deployment/checklist/#permissions).

 Semgrep Assistant requires the **API scope** to run in both GitLab SaaS and GitLab self-managed instances.
 This can be specified at either the [project access token level](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) or [personal access token level](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).